transposit/transposit-js-sdk/docs/reference.md

 `transposit.getUserEmail()`

-Returns the email address of the signed-in user.
+Returns the email address of the signed in user.

-**Returns** (String): The email address of the signed-in user
+**Returns** (String): The email address of the signed in user

 **Example**